-Editor’s note: If the SRS Configuration could be re-use is FFS.

-Editor’s note: It’s FFS to release the indicated SRS configuration or release all the reserved SRS configuration.

 Proposal 2: For the IE type and values for Number of Symbols and Repetition Factor, we could refer to the existing NRPPa spec.

 2.1.3 SRS Reservation procedure

 When LMF request a gNB to reserve the SRS resource, we understand the SRS configuration and validity area cells should be provided.
 When LMF request gNB to release the reserved SRS configuration, it should also provide the SRS configuration and the validity area cells.
 We understand the cells provide in the SRS Reservation may be equal to the LPHAP Validity Area Cells final decided by the gNB for the UE, may be only part of cells within the validity area, which is associated to the gNB.
 To make it easier, we could reuse LPHAP Validity Area Cells in the SRS INFORMATION RESERVATION NOTIFICATION message.